When it comes down to it, work is only one element of a person’s daily life. How can we expand the concept and design a more inclusive Future of Work?

 During my project, I conducted interviews with parents who were also income earners, choosing to earn this income in unconventional ways.
 These parents made explicit choices to work in non-standard forms of employment like freelancing or work as independent contractors in order to create a new work-life fit that worked for them.
 I also interviewed experts in labour issues and in gender issues who looked at the shifts in the broader systems and policy perspectives to understand how the future could be designed, keeping trends and shifts like these in mind.

-The Future of Work is about more than work – it’s about work-life fit, and making space for human-centred values in both work and home life.
+The Future of Work is about more than work – it’s about work-life fit, and making space for human-centered values in both work and home life.

 Past, present, future